CryptoRodeo/oras-downstream/README.md

 For more Konflux specific definitions, see the [official glossary](https://konflux-ci.dev/docs/glossary/).

 # About
-This repo demonstrates a container-first approach to move code from an upstream repository to an internal Red Hat product repository, using Git submodules and Konflux.
+This repo demonstrates a container-first approach to move code from an upstream repository to an internal Red Hat project repository, using Git submodules and Konflux.

 This repo:
 - has been onboarded onto Konflux as an application component